postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 You can modify the roles of team members by selecting **Team** in the upper right > [**Manage Team**](https://go.postman.co/settings/team/members).

-Under **Members**, select the roles next to the user you would like to update.
-Select the roles you would like to assign or unassign, then **Update Roles** to confirm your changes.
+Under **Members**, select the roles next to the user you'd like to update.
+Select the roles you'd like to assign or unassign, then **Update Roles** to confirm your changes.

 <img alt="Edit team roles" src="https://assets.postman.com/postman-docs/members-and-groups-update-roles-v9.18.jpg" width="650px"/>